xcsp3team/PyCSP3-models/academic/SchurrLemma/README.md

   A pair (n,d) where n is the number of balls, d the number of boxes

 ## Model
-  There are two variants of this problem, one with NValues, the other one with AllDifferent
+  There are two variants of this problem:
+    - the first one with NValues (NotAllEqual),
+    - the other one with AllDifferent

   constraints: [AllDifferent](https://pycsp.org/documentation/constraints/AllDifferent), [NValues](https://pycsp.org/documentation/constraints/NValues)